- Police Bail

 These standards and much of the guidance below will apply whether the question of bail is before a magistrates' court, a Youth Court, a Crown Court or the High Court.

 - Where there is as yet insufficient evidence to charge a suspect and he is released pending further investigation (ss.
 37(2), 34(2) and 34(5) of the Police and Criminal Evidence Act 1984 (PACE)).

 Where s.
-37(2) PACE is cited and the custody officer has authorised the release of the suspect, having determined that there is currently insufficient evidence to charge, he may be released pending the obtaining of further evidence and conditions of bail can be attached where necessary to prevent the suspect from failing to surrender, offending on bail, interfering with prosecution witnesses or otherwise obstructing the course of justice, or for his own protection.
+37(2) PACE is cited and the custody officer has authorised the release of the suspect, having determined that there is currently insufficient evidence to charge, he may be released pending the obtaining of further evidence with bail where the pre-conditions for bail are satisfied or without bail (release under investigation) where the pre-conditions for bail are not met.
+When bail is granted conditions of bail can be attached where necessary to prevent the suspect from failing to surrender, offending on bail, interfering with prosecution witnesses or otherwise obstructing the course of justice, or for his own protection.
+Bail granted in these circumstances is subject to time limits and levels of authority set out in more detail below (Pre-Charge police bail after 3 April 2017).
 Where s.
 34 PACE is cited (for example, where detailed and lengthy investigation is required and no assessment of the evidence can be made), no conditions of bail can be imposed - see R (on an application by Torres) v Metropolitan Police Commissioner EWHC 3212.

 - Where the police consider that there is sufficient evidence to charge, but the matter must be referred to the CPS for a charging decision (s.
 37(7)(a) PACE).